MattFischer01/scRNAseq-analysis-CompBio/README.md

 `python3 test_wrapper.py -m sampledata-to-qc.txt`

 The -m parameter allows you to specify the path to your metadata containing paired-end fastq files and the associated condition and sample group

+# Seurat Tutorial

+Here is a link to a Seurat tutorial: https://tjensen15.github.io/scRNAseq-analysis-CompBio/

+The tutorial goes through applying PCA, clustering, differential gene expression analysis, and cell type annotation.
+Before this can be followed, the Seurat script needs to be ran.
+I will add more information on this part soon.